infin8amit/ChocoSales_DataAnalysis/README.md

 - Applied conditional formatting to highlight key insights.
 - Used color scales, data bars, and icon sets to visualize data trends and outliers.

-### Charts and Graphs

-- Created various charts (bar, line, pie) to visualize data insights.
-- Used dynamic charts linked with slicers for interactive dashboards.

 ## Conclusion